 Second order effects

 The geometrical effects described above are second-order effects and should not be confused with non linear behaviour of materials.
-As shown in the figure below there are two categories of second-order effects:
+As shown in the figure there are two categories of second-order effects:

 - Effects of displacements of the intersections of members, usually called P-Δ effects.
 BS EN 1993-1-1 describes this as the effect of deformed geometry.

 - Effects of deflections within the length of members, usually called P-δ effects.